 Eligible Retirement Accounts without restrictions for withdrawal may be included in the reserves or funds to close requirements as indicated above.
-For reserve purposes utilize the vested balance amount minus any outstanding loans and/or funds liquidated to complete the transaction at 70% of net value if borrower is not of retirement age.
-If the borrower is of retirement age, utilize 80%.
+For reserve purposes utilize the vested balance amount minus any outstanding loans and/or funds liquidated to complete the transaction at 100% (80% for borrowers under eligible retirement age) of net value (based on market volatility).